 In December 1936, ground was cleared for a rudimentary aircraft landing area at Howland Island in anticipation that the small landmass might eventually become a stopover for commercial trans-Pacific air routes.
 The U.S. Bureau of Air Commerce constructed three graded, unpaved runways on the island to accommodate these goals, as well as to allow Earhart’s twin-engine Lockheed to land during her 1937 flight.

 At the time, Earhart had become such a universal celebrity and darling of the worldwide press (not to mention famous personalities such as Eleanor Roosevelt), that her record flight attempts were international spectacles.
-The U.S. Coast Guard cutter Itasca was sent to Howland Island, but the Itasca did not go to Howland solely to support Earhart.
+The U.S. Coast Guard cutter Itasca was sent to Howland Island, though not solely to support Earhart.
 The Coast Guard had been backing the Department of Interior representatives on Howland since 1935.
-The Earhart support role for the Itasca was incidental to a routine resupply visit to Howland Island.
+The Earhart support role for the Itasca was incidental to a routine resupply visit.
 There, it drifted offshore to monitor the upcoming radio voice signals from Earhart and help guide her and Noonan to the Island.
 There were no “naval” radio operators on Howland.
 A few Department of Interior ham radio operators were stationed on Howland, and one Coast Guard operator was put ashore to man an experimental direction finder.

 Following her departure from Lae, New Guinea, at 10 a.m., a plan was in play for Earhart to make position reports to Lae every hour at 18 minutes past the hour, but no reports were received for the first five hours.
 Only three reports were heard – 5 hours, 6 hours and 7 hours out.